zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 ");
 ```

 {% include component-try-it.html href='https://dotnetfiddle.net/KdkAbb' %}

+The result is a list containing the values 3 and 4.

-Remember that the C# Eval library supports more than this basic statement.
-However, we will keep it very simple in our getting started section.
+The C# Eval library supports much more than this simple example.
+However, we keep it very basic here to help you get started quickly.

 ## Evaluate a C# expression with variables

-In the last example, we created the list dynamically in the `Execute` method and hardcoded the value `2`, which we used to filter.
-However, those values will be from existing variables and user input in most real-life scenarios.
+In the previous example, we created the list dynamically inside the `Execute` method and hardcoded the value `2` used for filtering.
+In real scenarios, those values usually come from existing variables or user input.

-The `Execute` method takes variables to use in our expression as the second parameter (or all remaining parameters).
+The `Execute` method allows you to pass variables to your expression as the second parameter (or all remaining parameters).

-There are multiple different ways of passing variables, such as:
+There are multiple ways to pass variables, such as:

-- Anonymous Type
+* Anonymous type
-- Class Member
+* Class instance
-- Dictionary
+* Dictionary
-- Expando Object
+* Expando object
-- Values
+* Values

+In most cases, using an anonymous type is the simplest and recommended approach.

-In this example, we will create the `list` and `greaterThan` variables and show different ways to pass those variables to our expression.
+In this example, we create the `list` and `greaterThan` variables and demonstrate different ways to pass them to the expression.

 ```csharp
 // @nuget: Z.Expressions.Eval